TencentARC/ToonComposer/README.md

 Open your browser at `http://localhost:7860`.

 If you run on a remote server, replace `localhost` with your server IP or hostname.

+Generating a 480p video with 61 frames requires ~57GB of VRAM.
+If you don't have sufficient GPU resources, we recommend trying our [🤗 Hugging Face Spaces demo](https://huggingface.co/spaces/TencentARC/ToonComposer) instead.

 ## 💾 Weights and Checkpoints